Preliminary Study - Feasibility + Massing + Basis for Planning Approval

-The first design phase, where we define layout, massing, and spatial organization to test the potential of a plot or existing property.
+The first design phase, where we define layout, massing, and spatial organization to test the potential of a plot or existing property before planning approval.

 What we do